astarzinski/anki_automation_v1/README.md

 6) Enter `cd anki_automation_v1` into the terminal and press <return>.

-7) Enter `pip install -r requirements.txt` and press <return>.
+7) Enter `pip3 install -r requirements.txt` and press <return>.
 The required python libraries will now be installed.

 Your environment is now ready to run the programs!